-The Clark Building was yet another of those downtown wallflowers that just seemed to fly under the radar, or be easy to miss.
+The Clark Building was yet another of those downtown wallflowers that was easily overlooked.
 Nonetheless, it was vacant...ish, so in we went.

 Our first attempt was abortive; our second attempt was confused, but we did make it upstairs.
 All the doors were curiously locked, allegedly because of people squatting in there or living in the building under otherwise quasi-legal circumstances, but I'm not sure how entirely true that was.